Musquodoboit Harbour, Nova Scotia: Martinique Beach Provincial Park

 Located at the end of the East Petpeswick Rd, Martinique Beach is the longest sandy beach in Nova Scotia.
 This 5 kilometre long beach is a provincial park which boasts both picnic and swimming facilities.
 The excellent surf conditions at Martinique Beach draw in surfers from all over.
 The beach is named after Prince Edward who took part in the 1794 Capture of Martinique.

 There is a wildlife sanctuary adjacent to Martinique Beach.
 Canada Geese and Black Ducks can often be seen during migratory periods.
-There is even a protected nesting area for the Piping Plover, an endangered species.

-The site is an Important Bird Area.
+There is a protected nesting area for the Piping Plover, an endangered species.The site is an Important Bird Area.

-Yacht Club

-Just 2 kilometers down the East Petpeswick Road is Petpeswick Yacht Club.
-PYC is home to a learn-to-sail program, small marina and a kayaking program.
-The yacht club hosts an annual regatta-the Shearwater to Petpeswick Race, Canada Day festivities and a number of dances and social events throughout the year.
-The clubhouse was newly renovated in 2011 and is available for private hire.